MASTERING THE ADMISSION PROCESS

 After the entrance tests, some students may be invited for an interview.
 The interview helps the admission staff to assess if the students will be a good fit for the school or not.
 The interview also gives students the opportunity to receive answers to the questions they might have.

-In general, the offer is available 2 weeks, but different schools may have different acceptance deadlines.
+In general, the offer is available for 2 weeks, but different schools may have different acceptance deadlines.

 Before accepting the offer be sure that you carefully read the terms and conditions and accept them.
 The acceptance documents, completed and signed, must be accompanied by the acceptance deposit.